 Clayton and Lena’s backyard bread operation was inspired by Lena’s childhood in her family’s traditional northern German bakery.
 After experimenting with sourdough, the couple decided to extend their baking from friends and family, to us, lucky ducks!
 Head to their website to pre-order their artisanal loaves for pickup from a number of locations, or head to one of their farmers market pop-ups.

-The year is 2020 and we’re still obsessed with Bread in Common’s common loaf.
+Yep, we’re still obsessed with Bread In Common’s common loaf.
 Slow fermented and hand-shaped, this simple wood-fired bread always has a place in our hearts.
 Paired with their sweet garlic butter with fennel salt… oof.
 My mouth is watering just thinking about it.

 43 Pakenham Street, Fremantle